cosmos/gravity-bridge/module/x/gravity/spec/05_end_block.md

 - For each of these valsets:
   - Get the current set of bonded validators with `StakingKeeper.GetBondedValidatorsByPower`.
 For each validator:
     - Check that the validator started validating before the valset was created.
-    - Check if the validator has signed this valset with a `MsgValsetConfirm`.
+    - Check if the validator has signed this valset with a `MsgSignerSetTxSignature`.
 If not, slash the validator by `SlashFractionBatch` and jail them.

 ## EthereumEventVoteRecord vote counting